Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Reduces the risk of internally rotating the hips and putting a strainful sway in the low back by having the foot further away from the body

-How to: From Tadasana (Mountain Pose), place a block on its highest setting to the side and slightly forward of your right foot.
+How to: From standing, place a block on its highest setting to the side and slightly forward of your right foot.
 Shift your weight into your left foot and place your right foot on the block.
 Lengthen your tailbone down toward your left heel.
 Draw your shoulder blades down your back.
-Focus your drishti (gaze) at one point to aid in balance.
-Stay here for 5–10 breaths.
+Focus your drishti (gaze) at one point to help with stability.
+Stay in Tree Pose for 5-10 breaths.
 Repeat on the other side.

 Why it helps: